-The Board has delegated authority for risk management and internal control to the ARC.
-They are responsible for reviewing the effectiveness of the Company's financial reporting and internal control policies and procedures for the identification, assessment, reporting and management of risks and assessing the scope and effectiveness of the systems established by management to identify, assess, manage and monitor financial and non-financial risks
+The Board has delegated responsibility for risk management and internal control to the ARCC.
+They are responsible for reviewing the effectiveness of the Company's financial reporting and internal control policies and procedures for the identification, assessment, reporting and management of risks.
+They also assess the scope and effectiveness of the systems established by management to identify, assess, manage and monitor financial and non-financial risks.
+The ARCC recommends the risk appetite to the Board.